cyrusimap/cyrus-imapd/docsrc/imap/developer/compiling.rst

     :widths: 20,15,15,5,5,45

-    `libbrotli`_, libbrotli-dev, brotli-devel, "no", "no", "It provides Brotli compression support for httpd communications (otherwise only `deflate` and `gzip` (optionally) would be available)."
+    `libbrotli`_, libbrotli-dev, brotli-devel, "no", "no", "It provides Brotli compression support for http communications (otherwise only ``deflate`` and ``gzip`` (optionally) would be available)."
-    `libchardet`_, libchardet-dev, libchardet-devel, "yes/no", "no", "It is used by the JMAP module of httpd to detect the character set of untagged 8-bit headers.
+    `libchardet`_, libchardet-dev, libchardet-devel, "yes/no", "no", "It is used by the **JMAP** module of httpd to detect the character set of untagged 8-bit headers.
 Without it, cyrus-imapd will not do character-set detection.
     If some piece of data has no character set coming in, it will have no character set.
 Required for JMAP, but otherwise is not needed."
-    `libical`_, libical-dev, libical-devel, "yes", "no", "It provides calendaring functionality for CalDAV, it can't be used without this lib.
+    `libical`_, libical-dev, libical-devel, "yes", "no", "It provides calendaring functionality for CalDAV, which can't be used without this lib.
     Version 3.0.0 or higher is required."
     `libxml`_, libxml2-dev, libxml2-devel, "yes", "no", "A fundamental lib for
     all \*DAV functionality."
-    `nghttp2`_, libnghttp2-dev, libnghttp2-devel, "no", "no", "HTTP/2 support for the
+    `nghttp2`_, libnghttp2-dev, libnghttp2-devel, "no", "no", "HTTP/2 support
-    entire httpd subsystem (\*DAV & JMAP)."
+    for the entire **httpd** subsystem (\*DAV & JMAP)."
     `shapelib`_, shapelib, shapelib, "yes/no", "no", "It is required for **tzdist** service to have geolocation support.
 Otherwise it is not needed.
     Version 1.3.0 or higher is required when using it."
     `wslay`_, libwslay-dev, wslay-devel, "no", "no", "It provides WebSockets support in httpd.
-Only used with JMAP, otherwise not needed."
+Only used with **JMAP**, otherwise not needed."
-    `zlib`_, zlib1g-dev, zlib-devel, "no", "no", "It provides gzip compression support for httpd."
+    `zlib`_, zlib1g-dev, zlib-devel, "no", "no", "It provides gzip compression support for http communications."

 Other
 #####